 - The Tome of Battle supplement for edition 3.5 has a variant — each of a character's martial maneuvers can be used once per combat, but they can pause to "refresh" them so that they can be used again.
 The swordsage, who relies on rote memorization, knows a large number of maneuvers but must spend his entire turn to refresh even one.
 The warblade, who relies on improvisation and practical experience, knows a moderate number of maneuvers but can refresh all of them at once by making a basic (non-maneuver) attack.
 The crusader, who relies on instinct and tenacity over skill, knows a small number of maneuvers and the selection he can use at any one time is randomized, but they refresh automatically (i.e. he never runs out).

 - In Hc Svnt Dracones a character that is Masterful in a proficiency can automatically put one success on a roll of that skill per day, at Preeminent they can auto-pass a check regardless of how many successes it required, daily.
 While many Focus abilities are "once per session".

-- Diablo II had the combination.
-Some spells were cooldown spells, some could be cast continuously.
+- Diablo II had a combination.
+Any skill that casts a lingering effect on the field would have a cooldown until it dissipated while everything else could be continuously cast.
 Unlike most games, if any cooldown spell was used, it would prevent all other cooldown skills from being used for the period, not just itself.
 Many skill setups in the game involved combining a cooldown skill with a fast casting skill.